PennyLaneAI/pennylane-qiskit/README.rst

 Features
 ========

-* Provides two devices to be used with PennyLane: ``qiskit.aer`` and ``qiskit.ibm``.
+* Provides two providers to be used with PennyLane: ``qiskit.aer`` and ``qiskit.ibm``.
 These provide access to the respective qiskit backends.

-* Supports a wide range of PennyLane operations and expectation values across the devices.
+* Supports a wide range of PennyLane operations and expectation values across the providers.

 * Combine qiskit high performance simulator and hardware backend support with PennyLane's automatic differentiation and optimization.